 The book begins with Flaherty’s bizarre death.
 He was killed by Leslie Socolov in a hit-and-run incident.
 Socolov who worked for the Miami-Dade homicide division and who, despite leaving the scene of a deadly accident, was never charged with any crime, recently made headlines for an anti-Semitic rant caught on camera.

-Flaherty was always sensitive about his height.
+Richard Flaherty was always sensitive about his height.
 When he was young growing up in Stamford, Connecticut, he set about achieving the best possible physical condition he could and started learning martial arts.

 When he joined the Army, he was bullied and harassed by both fellow soldiers and drill sergeants.
 That was until he showed his mettle in the hand-to-hand combat pit against his largest and biggest bully.
 He went through much the same in OCS, but persevered and graduated.
 Evidently, his nickname, “The Giant Killer,” which was given to him back in high school, was apt.

 His commander in Vietnam hated the diminutive lieutenant.
 Some of Flaherty’s men corroborated this.
 As a result of the commander’s animosity, they always got the short end of the stick when it came to operations.
-His men knew Flaherty to be fearless and ruthless in combat and he was a capable commander.
+His men knew Flaherty to be fearless and ruthless in combat and a capable commander.

 After the war, like many Army officers, Flaherty was riffed out.
 This was a devastating blow to him.
 A failed relationship, an assortment of jobs, and later the death of a fiancé devastated him and eventually left him homeless.